Battle of Mogadishu (2010–2011): August

 On 14 August, al-Shabaab declared they would switch from conventional tactics to hit and run attacks and vowed to continue such attacks, claiming they inflicted more casualties on AMISOM that way.
 The following day al-Shabaab claimed the tactic to be successful and to have killed one AMISOM soldier from Uganda.

 AMISOM and SNA continued to advance in Mogadishu, and took control over Hotel Ramadan, Hotel Kaah, Ex-Mali TV center, Towfik junction, Towfik market, Ahmed Gurey School and Jungle on 16 August.
 They encountered some resistance from al-Shabaab fighters, but they were quickly overrun.

 Three employees (a nurse, a logistic officer and a driver) of Daynile Hospital in Mogadishu were kidnapped by al-Shabaab in the Huriwa district on 17 August.
 Seven people and 15 were injured in fighting between AMISOM/SNA and al-Shabaab.

 At least three people were killed and six injured when SNA clashed in Dharkenly district of Mogadishu on 20 August.
 The fighting started after disagreement on the taxation at a check-point and looting of aid supplies.

 Fuad Mohamed Qalaf spoke at a mosque in Eelasha-Biyaha district of Mogadishu on 21 August.
 He announced that al-Shabaab would assassinate those who support TFG and civilians would not be spared.
 The same day six civilians were injured in a grenade attack aimed at a SNA foot patrol at the Dabakayo-Madow village in the Dharkenyley district. al-Shabaab is the prime suspected as the bomber escaped from the scene.
-Three civilians were injured when al-Shabaab attacked a SNA base in Dharkinley district with hand granades.
+Three civilians were injured when al-Shabaab attacked a SNA base in Dharkinley district with hand grenades.

 al-Shabaab attacked SNA bases in Yaqshid district on 23 August.
 Three people were killed and the injured.
 The following day the Somali Police Force arrested three men carrying explosives in Dharkinley district.

 On 27 August, al-Shabaab attacked AMISOM and SNA on several locations in Mogadishu.
 Ten people were killed and 15 injured.
 Soldiers from SNA foiled a suicide attack at KM4 capturing a car full of explosives.

 900 SNA soldiers graduated from Bihanga Military training School in Bihanga, Uganda on 31 August.